King tide

 A king tide is an especially high spring tide, especially the perigean spring tides which occur three or four times a year.
 King tide is not a scientific term, nor is it used in a scientific context.

-The expression originated in Australia, New Zealand and other Pacific nations to describe especially high tides that occur a few times per year.
+The expression originated in Pacific countries to describe especially high tides that occur a few times per year.
 It is now used in North America as well, particularly in low-lying South Florida, where king tides can cause tidal flooding.
 In Vancouver, Canada, king tides are a growing problem along its seawall.

 Definition

 King tides are the highest tides.
 They are naturally occurring, predictable events.

 Tides are the movement of water across Earth's surface caused by the combined effects of the gravitational forces exerted by the Moon, Sun, and the rotation of Earth which manifest in the local rise and fall of sea levels.
 Tides are driven by the relative positions of the Earth, Sun, Moon, land formations, and relative location on Earth.

 In the lunar month, the highest tides occur roughly every 14 days, at the new and full moons, when the gravitational pull of the Moon and the Sun are in alignment.
 These highest tides in the lunar cycle are called spring tides.